vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 The second way to put words in coordination is using pronouns; but we'll talk more about this a bit later.

 The bottom line is, coordinative relations impact the scope of the words in coordination.
+Namely, it places a constraint on the reference of the words in coordination, in addition to the one placed on them by their reference paritioner.
+This constraint has two parts, one directly involving the referents of the words and the other involving their reference partitioners.
+For the contraint on the referents directly: whatever any one word in coordination refers to, the other must refer to the samething.
+Coordinated words are co-referential.

-Recall that, on its own, a word `W` has a scope defined by some type `Wλ` that acts as its reference partitioner.
+For the constraint involving their reference partitioners: Recall that, on its own, a word `W` has a scope defined by some type `Wλ` that acts as its reference partitioner.
 Let's call this the intrinsic reference partitioner of the word.
 When that same word is placed in coordination with some other word, `V`, to get a coordinate phrase `(V W)`, then, the reference of each word, `W` and `V`, is additionally partitioned by the intrinsic reference partitioner of the other word.
 For example: the reference of `W` in `(V W)` is partitioned by both `Wλ` and `Vλ`.

 We can use the `λ` operator to extract the reference partitioner of the in-context word by attaching it to the outside of the coordinate phrase: `(V W)λ`.